 I love a good bowl of oatmeal topped with chopped nuts and fresh blueberries.
 I even add some protein powder and almond milk once in awhile to make it a higher protein breakfast if that’s what I’m feeling that day.
 Oats are cheap to begin with, but they are even cheaper if you buy a huge bag of them from the bulk section.
 Because they are a staple in my house for breakfast and for healthy recipes I bake, it makes sense to buy them in bulk.

 Pasta doesn’t go bad (at least it never has for me) so it’s a great staple to stock up on in bulk and save for many recipes to come.

 Pasta Sauce –

-I like to buy bulk toothpaste when it goes on sale or I buy the packages of 5 boxes at Costco.
+I like to buy bulk toothpaste when it goes on sale.
+I especially love buying the package of 5 boxes at Costco.
 I just recently bought Sensodyne toothpaste in bulk which is more expensive than other brands of toothpaste but I got it for a great deal!
-And I have very sensitive teeth because of a VERY stupid mistake I made in college once… Ask me about it in the comments below and I’ll share what happened 😉 So Sensodyne toothpaste it is now 🙂
+And I have very sensitive teeth because of a VERY stupid mistake I made in college once… (hint: falling asleep with teeth whitening strips on lol) So Sensodyne toothpaste it is now 🙂

 Not only do I love saving money on toothbrushes, but I also love having extras on hand in case guests spend the night and forget their own.
 I also keep one in my purse because you never know when you’ll want to brush your teeth on the go 🙂